Grawl/sass-media-resolution/readme.md

 Looking bad, do you?

-I suggest a better way to do this: for anything you do with stylesheets there is a **Sass mixin!** *Or Ruby Sass extension, if you are CSS geek.*
+I suggest a better way to do this: for anything you do with stylesheets there is a **Sass mixin!** *Or Ruby Sass extension, if you are CSS geek.
+Or Grunt/Gulp task.*

 ## Using